rk301999/Timey-/README.md

 # Timey

 Timey is a simple yet affective application which tells you the countdown time for a respective date that you can set .
-No misssing your better half's or friends bay anymore.
+No misssing your better half's or friends bday anymore.

 ## Documentation